InsideTracker

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-HbA1c reflects metabolic control over months, giving athletes a strategic view of glucose management that affects endurance, recovery, and performance consistency.
+HbA1c reflects metabolic control over months, giving active individuals a strategic view of glucose management that affects endurance, recovery, and performance consistency.

 This test measures the percentage of haemoglobin in red blood cells that has glucose attached to it.
 Higher percentages indicate higher average blood sugar over the preceding months.